JEE/Chemistry/Mole Concept and Stoichiometry

 Solution path: identify Mole and Avogadro number, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-Original solved drill 2: Limiting reagent
+Original solved drill 2: Limiting reagent identification

-Original solved drill 3: Empirical formula
+Original solved drill 3: Empirical and molecular formula

-Solution path: identify Empirical formula, write the relevant condition, eliminate impossible options, and then calculate or compare.
+Solution path: identify Empirical and molecular formula, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-Original solved drill 4: Molarity and dilution
+Original solved drill 4: Molarity, molality, mole fraction

-Original solved drill 5: Equivalent concept
+Original solved drill 5: Dilution and mixing

-Original solved drill 6: Percentage purity
+Original solved drill 6: Equivalent concept and n-factor

 5. Common Mistakes & Traps